1

 The service intent identified for family planning (FP) services including services to delay, prevent (such as contraceptive care and sterilization services) or to plan for a pregnancy.

 The intent of the family planning service, such as a contraceptive pill prescription to prevent a pregnancy, must be documented in the client’s medical record.
-If the intended use of the contraceptive pill or other contraceptive, is not for pregnancy prevention, such as a contraceptive pill prescription for use to treat excess bleeding, this service/prescription logic should also be documented in the client’s medical record and the FP modifier should NOT be included next to the CPT/HCPCS code on the claim.
+If the intended use of the contraceptive pill or other contraceptive, is not for pregnancy prevention, such as a contraceptive pill prescription for use to treat excess bleeding, this service/prescription logic should also be documented in the client’s medical record and the FP modifier should not be included next to the CPT/HCPCS code on the claim.

 Services classified as eligible for family planning service use can be identified on the Fee-for-Service billing schedule with the FP modifier included as a billing option.